ruivieira/blog/content/containerised-streaming-data-generation.md

 ![Gibbs <>](images/ssm/mv_continous.png)

-To generate fake IPs we will make the following assumptions:
+To generate the fake HTTP log we will make the following assumptions:

 * We will have a request type (`GET`, `POST`, `PUT`) which will vary following a random walk
 * A set of visited pages which, for illustration purposes, will be limited to (`/site/page.htm`, `/site/index.htm` and `/internal/example.htm`).
 We also want that the URLs visited follow a seasonal pattern.